jcolag/entropy-arbitrage/2020-07-12-tolerance.md

 * Ignore for ToC
 {:toc}

-An issue that has come up a lot in the past couple of weeks is [online shaming](https://en.wikipedia.org/wiki/Online_shaming), particularly what is colloquially known as "cancel culture."
+An issue that has come up a lot in the past couple of weeks is {% wiki Online_shaming|online shaming|en %}, particularly what is colloquially known as "cancel culture."
 If I'm an expert in anything, it's *definitely* not this, but since I've been talking about it a fair amount in online discussions, I want to get my thoughts in order.

 **Content Warning**:  This post is going to wander around a lot of subjects involving abuse, since that's tied up in the world of online shaming.
 I won't dig into any details, but I'll refer to famous situations and names that might trigger one's anxiety, including racism, sexism, violence, sexual assault, and self-harm.
 If that sounds like something that you might need to be careful about, this would be a good time to prepare yourself or decide to come back later.

 ![Shame](/blog/assets/hand-man-person-male-leg-portrait-987530-pxhere.com.png "A man covering his face in (presumed) shame")

-Obviously, the spark for these discussions is [J.K.
-Rowling](https://en.wikipedia.org/wiki/Politics_of_J._K._Rowling#Comments_relating_to_transgender_people)'s continued support of people who will not acknowledge the existence of transgender people.
+Obviously, the spark for these discussions is {% wiki Politics_of_J._K._Rowling#Comments_relating_to_transgender_people|J.K.
+Rowling|en %}'s continued support of people who will not acknowledge the existence of transgender people.
 Personally, I don't have any attachment to her either way (I've seen maybe five minutes of one of the *Harry Potter* movies, once), so I don't have conflicted feelings to deal with, but obviously a lot of people do.
 My life probably has more connection to Goya Foods, whose CEO recently expressed support for an administration that demeans his primary marketing demographic.
 I'm certainly not unfamiliar with the feeling, but this isn't a case where I share it.

 For those people, I'll try to dig up what fantasy content qualifies as Free Culture (at least public domain) is available, because it's always good to have options.